Skip to Main Content

 What Does a Dope Fiend Look Like?

-There may be certain physical, mental, or behavioral symptoms that can help identify someone who may be struggling with addiction.
+There may be certain physical, mental, or behavioral symptoms that can help identify someone who is a dope fiend.
 This can include things like withdrawal symptoms, poor hygiene, mood swings, financial issues, and tremors or shaking.

 What Does a Crack Fiend Act Like?